TAJIKISTAN: Trial imminent for arrested Pastor

 Tajik Muslim applies for Russian citizenship to be able to go on haj

-A Muslim from Sogd Region in his thirties, Jahongir (last name not given), was one such individual unable to gain approval to be included in the official list for this year's haj.
+A Muslim from Sugd Region in his thirties, Jahongir (last name not given), was one such individual unable to gain approval to be included in the official list for this year's haj.
 He told Radio Free Europe that he worked in Russia for the last two years to collect money to be able to go to Mecca with his elderly mother.
-He complained that the SCRA's Sogd representative rejected his application.
+He complained that the SCRA's Sugd representative rejected his application.

 "Two years ago they told me that I could only go when I am 35, but now they say I must be 40," he lamented to Radio Free Europe.
 "I worked hard for two years in Russia, and this is what I get now."